-Gathered is home to a collective of local artists.
-The business is in a unique and beautiful heritage designated building located in the heart of picturesque and historic Sparta, Ontario.
-It is also the residence of owners Joseph Sawicki and Heather Robinson who occupy the top apartment in the building.
-The lower level is proudly dedicated to the arts.
-Joseph and Heather purchased the heritage-designated Hiram Smith building in 2017 and are passionate about preserving and restoring its many heritage details while renovating and updating it.
+Gathered is home to a collective of award winning artists.
+The gallery is in a unique and beautiful heritage designated building located in the heart of picturesque and historic Sparta, Ontario.
+In the Hiram Smith building we are passionate about preserving and restoring its many heritage details while renovating and updating it.

 Every month gathered will feature an artist, or a reason. or a season.
 Also, there will be special one night openings.
 Check the calandar page for upcoming events.

 Introduce yourself to a medium, or try a new technique with one our workshops.
 Fun and informal.
 More information will follow soon.